Kheng people

 The Kheng people are found primarily in the Zhemgang, Trongsa, Bumthang, Dagana, and Mongar Districts of central Bhutan.
-They speak the Kheng language, a member of the extended Sino-Tibetan language family belonging to the East Bodish languages group; it is mutually intelligible with the Bumthang language and Kurtöp language to the north.
-The Kheng people are ethnolinguistically same as the Bumthang people and Kurtöp people of central Bhutan and are more closely related to Ngalop people of western Bhutan than to their neighbors in eastern Bhutan, who are primarily Sharchops and speak Tshangla language.
+They speak the Kheng language, a member of the extended Sino-Tibetan (also referred to as Trans-Himalayan) language family belonging to the East Bodish languages (non-Tibetic language) group; it is mutually intelligible with the Bumthang language and Kurtöp language to the north.
+The Kheng people are ethnolinguistically same as the Bumthang people and Kurtöp people of central Bhutan.
+The Kheng people are indigenous populations of south central Bhutan.
+Linguist and ethnographer Dr. Tim Bodt notes that the people of Kheng, Bumthang, Kurtöe and Trongsa Mangdue have a deep, indigenous history in Bhutan.
+Archaeological evidence and linguistic timelines suggest that the people of Kheng, Bumthang, Kurtöe and Trongsa Mangdue have inhabited the central valleys and rugged landscapes of the country for more than 4000 years.
 SIL International estimates there are 50,000 Kheng speakers as of 2009.

 The Kheng people are devout followers of Tibetan Buddhism, particularly of the Nyingma tradition.
-The cultural practices of people of central Bhutan typically mirror those of the dominant Ngalop people culture of the country.
-The term "Ngalop" may subsume several related linguistic and cultural groups, such as the Kheng, Kutöp, and Bumthang people.
+Before the arrival of buddhism, the Kheng people practiced the ancient Bon religion—a tradition rooted in shamanism and animism.
+Even today, a few Kheng elders preserve these ancient practices.

 Kheng people are known for secular and religious noble families such as numerous Dung families who had small fiefdoms until the 17th century.